-Learn our district instructional models, instructional design template, relevant program materials, and grading software during a five-day orientation.
-Sessions are held in August and new educators are paid for their attendance.
+Learn our district instructional models, relevant curriculum and program materials, and grading software during a five-day orientation.
+Sessions are held in both August and teachers are paid at the contracted rate.

-Meet weekly with a highly trained BEST Mentor for support in curriculum planning, classroom management, and data analysis.
+Meet weekly with a highly trained Consulting Teacher for mentoring on curriculum planning, classroom management, and data analysis.
 Mentoring sessions occur during planning period or after school.
-Topics focus on curriculum planning, classroom management, differentiation strategies, and data analysis.
-Up to 30 clock hours are available for these learning-based sessions.

-Meet bi-monthly in a "roundtable" format with other first-year residents for just-in-time support geared towards beginning educator concerns.
-Pay and clock hours are available for participation.
+Meet in a “roundtable” format once a month with other residents for just-in-time support geared towards beginning educator concerns.

 Observe model classrooms of other master teachers in order to analyze and learn from their practice.